Anteru/liara/docs/source/plugins.rst

 Plugins
 =======

-liara supports plugins to extend the functionality.
+Liara supports plugins to extend the functionality.
 Plugins are discovered by being available in the ``liara.plugins`` namespace.
 For more details, see:

 * https://packaging.python.org/guides/packaging-namespace-packages/
 * https://packaging.python.org/guides/creating-and-discovering-plugins/#using-namespace-packages